 Photo by Dominic Dähncke

-Since I can remember I have always been interested in Film and photography, so my decision to study Media, Arts & Culture in the Netherlands (where I was born) was an obvious choice to make.
+Since I can remember I have always been interested in Film and photography, so my decision to study Audiovisual Communication in the Netherlands (where I was born) was an obvious choice to make.
 After graduating I moved to La Palma (Canary Islands, Spain) and started working as a cameraman for a regional television network.
 It was there where I learned to capture the essence of the subjects that I had to film and the way I had to compose my images.